How’s the Powerline Bushfire Safety Program Reducing Risks from High Voltage Powerlines?

 Following the devastating bushfires of Black Saturday in 2009, the Victorian Government established the Victorian Bushfires Royal Commission to consider how bushfires can be better prevented and managed in the future.
 The Commission observed that powerlines and electricity infrastructure caused many of the major bushfires in 2009 (and contributed to 159 of the 173 bushfire-related deaths), as well as earlier major bushfires.

-In response to the Commission’s report and recommendations, the Government established the Powerline Bushfire Safety Program (PBSP) to manage a $750 million program of works delivering improvements to reduce the risk of Victorian powerlines causing catastrophic bushfires in the future.
+In response to the Royal Commission’s report and recommendations, the Government established the Powerline Bushfire Safety Program (PBSP) to manage a $750 million program of works delivering improvements to reduce the risk of Victorian powerlines causing catastrophic bushfires in the future.
 One third of this program ($250 million) was funded by the Victorian Government.
 Electricity distribution businesses are putting roughly another $500 million worth of works into the PBSP, principally focused on reducing the risk of bushfires ignited by faults on high voltage (>1,000 volts) distribution lines.

 Three elements of the High Voltage Network Assets Program